 The rise in forensic human decomposition research centers (sometimes called Body Farms) has taught us so much about human decomposition, and how it proceeds in different environments.

-Some of our most FAQ here at The Order have to do with decomposition.
+Some of our most frequently asked questions here at The Order have to do with decomposition.
 The one that gets asked the most goes something like this: “My _____ (aunt, grandparent, friend, or pet) was buried in 2018—can you tell me what they look like now?”
 This question is almost always posed with a caveat, “I hope that’s not too weird or morbid.
 Is there something wrong with me?”

 The problem is, we can’t answer this question because there are so many variables involved.
-The process and speed of decomposition varies drastically depending on environment, temperature, humidity, as well as other factors like type of casket, or was the body embalmed?
+The process and speed of decomposition varies drastically depending on environment, temperature, humidity, as well as other factors like type of casket and whether or not the body embalmed.
 Here’s a great video about the many ways to decay.